What happens during a divorce regarding money?

 The lion’s share of the assets…

-Throughout the marriage I have been a homemaker and have raised the children.
+Throughout the marriage I have been a homemaker and have raised our children.
 I have no specific income-generating skills.
 Even if I receive close to 50 percent of my husband’s income, it will leave a budget shortfall.
 What do I do?

 My husband, during the marriage, honed his income generating skills while I took care of the home and family.
 Will the law compensate me for this?